 The high biodiversity values of this area make it a top conservation priority.

 The coastal wetlands of the Eastern Georgian Bay Coast Natural Area, such as those found on Sandy Island, provide important habitat for colonial nesting waterbirds.
 They also have one of the highest densities of globally and nationally rare species and communities in Ontario.

 The area also contains two Important Bird Areas.
 Migratory waterfowl, shorebirds and land birds concentrate along the coast in the spring and fall.

 The coast shelters many vegetation communities, disjunct species and breeding birds.
-It also boasts the greatest diversity of viable reptile populations in Canada, and provides habitat for many at-risk snake and turtle species, and Ontario's only lizard, the five-lined skink.
+It also boasts the greatest diversity of viable reptile populations in Canada.
+In addition, the area provides habitat for many at-risk snake and turtle species, and Ontario's only lizard, the five-lined skink.

 Important amphibian populations, such as salamanders, frogs and toads also make their homes here.
-Wide-ranging and space-demanding species such as black bear, fisher and eastern wolf are relatively common as well.
+Wide-ranging and space-demanding species such as black bear, fisher and eastern wolf are relatively common.

-Threats to these areas include incompatible development such as marinas and recreational homes, invasive species, water pollution and degradation, direct persecution of wildlife species and incompatible recreation such as the use of ATVs (all-terrain vehicles).
+Threats to these areas include marinas and recreational homes, invasive species, water pollution and degradation, direct persecution of wildlife species and incompatible recreation such as the use of ATVs (all-terrain vehicles).

 While there has been significant conservation of public lands within the area, many important places, particularly in southern regions, are not protected.